 Have you been losing hair mysteriously?
 This article takes you through DHT (Dihydrotestosterone) and how it causes hair loss.
-Also, it touches on DHT Blockers, medications that inhibit DHT.
+Also, it touches on DHT Blockers, medications which can inhibit DHT.

-Dihydrotestosterone (DHT) is a male sex hormone (androgen) that develops certain male characteristics such as muscle mass, body hair, and deep voice.
-DHT causes hair loss by shrinking hair follicles to cause pattern baldness.
+Dihydrotestosterone (DHT) is a male sex hormone (androgen) found in both men and women alike, that develops certain male characteristics such as muscle mass, body hair, and deep voice.
+DHT causes hair loss by shrinking hair follicles to cause hereditary pattern baldness.

 How Does DHT Cause Hair Loss?

 Testosterone works alongside 5-alpha-reductase, an enzyme found in the hair follicle gland, to convert to DHT.
 For men with a hereditary baldness disorder, DHT binds to receptors in hair follicles to cause shrinking of the follicle.

 Hair loss through DHT happens in four stages: